paweljasinski/nodemcu-temp-sensor/README.md

 - access point name and key

 Firmware:
-1. floating build
+- float build
-2. enabled modules: ads1115,encoder,file,gpio,http,i2c,net,node,rtctime,sntp,tmr,uart,wifi
+- enabled modules: ads1115,encoder,file,gpio,http,i2c,net,node,rtctime,sntp,tmr,uart,wifi

 What happens on boot:
-1. wifi is up, ip is obtained
+- wifi is up, ip is obtained
-2. time is synchronized using ntp
+- time is synchronized using ntp
-3. once a minute write utc timestamp and input reading to temp.log file
+- once a minute write utc timestamp and input reading to temp.log file

 TODO:
-1. provide temperature reading in Celcius
+- store temperature reading in Celcius
+- provide current reading via API
-2. a way to retrieve temp.log (other than esplorer)
+- a way to retrieve temp.log via API

+Why not to use build-in analog input of esp.
+The build in analog converter is 10 bit and measure relative to GND (no differential mode).
+Small changes of temperature produce changes smaller than resolution of this DAC.